-We have engaged Roth Capital Partners and Craig-Hallum as advisors in connection with our business combination to assist us in holding meetings with our shareholders to discuss the potential business combination and the target business's attributes, introduce us to potential investors that are interested in purchasing our securities in connection with the potential business combination, provide financial advisory services to assist us in our efforts to obtain any shareholder approval for the business combination and assist us with our press releases and public filings in connection with the business combination.
-We will pay Roth Capital Partners and Craig-Hallum a fee for such services upon the consummation of our initial business combination in an amount equal to, in the aggregate, 3.5% of the gross proceeds of this offering, including any proceeds from the full or partial exercise of the over-allotment option.
-As a result, neither Roth Capital Partners nor Craig-Hallum will be entitled to such fee unless we consummate our initial business combination.
+We have engaged Roth Capital Partners, LLC as an advisor in connection with our business combination to assist us in holding meetings with our shareholders to discuss the potential business combination and the target business's attributes, introduce us to potential investors that are interested in purchasing our securities in connection with the potential business combination, provide financial advisory services to assist us in our efforts to obtain any shareholder approval for the business combination and assist us with our press releases and public filings in connection with the business combination.
+We will pay Roth Capital Partners, LLC a fee for such services upon the consummation of our initial business combination in an amount equal to, in the aggregate, 3.5% of the gross proceeds of this offering, including any proceeds from the full or partial exercise of the over-allotment option.
+As a result, Roth Capital Partners, LLC will not be entitled to such fee unless we consummate our initial business combination.